PO Box 9021, Wilmington, DE 19809, USA

 is the canyon where during our tour,

-and where, about two years earlier,
+and where, a few years ago,

 there was a pair of Military Macaws,